Updated in December 2019 to remain up to date and accurate.

 And that’s just the start.

 The cool thing about freelance writing is there are so many possibilities for you to get started.
 That’s not only because there are so many different styles of writing, but there are so many niches to write in too.

 Let’s cover each of these real quick, beyond SEO writing, which we touched on above.
 If you are still interested, you can learn more about SEO writing.

 What is Blogging?

-So as someone starting out, blogging is a great opportunity — no blogging is not dead.
-That’s where I started once I left SEO writing and it’s most of what I do now.
+So as someone starting, blogging is a great opportunity — no blogging is not dead.
+That’s where I began once I left SEO writing, and it’s most of what I do now.